 Bank supports may be available

-Some banks offered special COVID-19 payment breaks to help customers affected by COVID-19.
+Some lenders offered special COVID-19 payment breaks to help customers affected by COVID-19.
 From 30 September 2020, no new COVID-19 payment breaks are being offered by lenders.
 However, lenders are continuing to support borrowers in difficulty.
+Lenders encourage borrowers to contact them early to discuss their financial difficulties.

-If you were on a COVID-19 payment break and your arrangement is coming to an end, you should start making repayments (if you are able to).
-If you don’t, your loan could be classified as being in pre-arrears or arrears.
+If you are in arrears on your loan, credit card, overdraft or mortgage payments, your loan could be classified as being in pre-arrears or arrears.
 Missed repayments after the payment break will also impact your credit record.

 If you are still finding it hard to make repayments, contact your lender to discuss your options.
 But first, look at your full financial situation to work out what you can afford to offer.
 You can use our money tools to get a snapshot of your finances and then read through our 5 steps to tackling debt.
 This will help if you need to talk to your lender about revised repayments.
 You can also contact MABS if you need to.